How to Get Your Dog Ready for Hiking in Colorado

 #1: Build up your dog’s endurance

-Dan and his two sons were so excited to take Basil, their two-year-old beagle, on her first Colorado hike.
+Dan and his two sons were so excited to take Basil, their two-year-old beagle, on her first Colorado hike of the season.

 They got up early on a Saturday morning and drove from Castle Rock up to St. Mary’s Glacier.